Jennifer Airey, PhD

 Gender and sexuality

-Restoration and Eighteenth-Century Literature, Seventeenth-Century Literature including Shakespeare and Milton, Drama and Performance, Romantic Literature, Gothic Literature, Women’s Literature, Queer Literature, Feminist Theory, Masculinity Theory, Popular Culture, Video Game Studies, Rhetoric and Composition.
+Restoration and Eighteenth-Century Literature, Seventeenth-Century Literature including Shakespeare and Milton, Drama and Performance, Romantic Literature, Gothic Literature, Women’s Literature, Queer Literature, Feminist Theory, Masculinity Theory, Popular Culture, Video Game Studies.

 The Politics of Rape: Sexual Atrocity, Propaganda Wars, and the Restoration Stage.